Atopic Dermatitis (Eczema)

 and inflamed.
 Scratching leads to tears in the skin, reddening of the skin, and a leathery thickening of the skin.
 Lesions can become infected with Staph bacteria and require

 antibiotics for treatment.

 The appropriate management of moderate-to-severe atopic dermatitis is best handled by a dermatologist.
 Treatment regimens involving topical corticosteroids, antibiotics, emollients,

 anti-itching medications, and in some cases topical (e.g., Protopic, Elidel) or systemic immunomodulators are key to successful control of this chronic disease.
 Dermatologists are best

 equipped to educate patients regarding avoidance of common triggers of atopic dermatitis as well as to make recommendations for preventative skin cleansing and moisturizing regimens.

-The dermatology staff at the University of Connecticut Health Center are experts in the treatment of atopic dermatitis.
+The dermatology staff at UConn Health are experts in the treatment of atopic dermatitis.
 Specialized care for difficult pediatric patients is

 available and all current therapies including ultraviolet light are offered.